aleengaut/EVIKOR_Ranking/README.md

-# EVIKOR_Ranking
+# Data Rankability Index
-EVIKOR ranking method

-Python module for measuring data rankability by dominance analysis and to generate rankings respecting dominance according to criteria-data.
+Method for measuring data rankability by dominance analysis in Python

-This is the official repository for the paper: Extended VIKOR (EVIKOR): a new proposal for ranking based on non-dominance and rankability
+This is the official repository for the paper:

+Requirements for using the code:
+  1-Numpy package
+  2-pandas package